sNurseit/currency/README.md

 To Run

-1)
-For this step, you should have docker
+1) For this step, you should have docker
-Pull  the project.
-Then open this project folder on the command prompt.
+Open this project folder on the command prompt.
 Finally, run the "docker-compose up" command.

-2)
-Pull the project.
+2) Pull the project.
 Create the database using pgadmin (or other app tool).
 Configure the data in application.yml.
 Finally,Run the project in the development environment.